Boiing587/text-based-game/README.md

-# Text-based-game
+# this text based game
- it text based yo
+ make sure you got your pythons installed n shit